metatroncyberwarfarelabs/metatron-x-community/metatron-framework/metatron-deployment/development/centos6/README.md

 #### Sensors

-By default, the Metron development environment uses sensor stubs to mimic the behavior of the full sensors.
+By default, the Metratron development environment uses sensor stubs to mimic the behavior of the full sensors.
 This is done because the full sensors take a significant amount of time and CPU to build, install, and run.

 From time to time you may want to install the full sensors for testing (see the specifics of what that means [here](../../ansible/playbooks/sensor_install.yml)).
 This can be done by running the following command: